What are No-Load Losses in Transformers?

 Eddy Current Loss

 The flux that passes through the core induces a voltage of different magnitudes at various places on the surface of the core and the other conducting parts of the transformer.
-Because of potential differences at various places on the core surface, the current set up in the core.
+Because of potential differences at various places on the core surface, the current setup in the core.
 These currents set up in the core are called eddy currents.

 Because of eddy currents, heat loss equal to I2R loss occurs in the core.